Types of Enforcement

 Age Compliance Program

-The Pennsylvania State Police have been granted authority, under ACT 141, to work with Underage Buyer volunteers between the ages of 18-20 to purchase alcoholic beverages in a controlled environment.
+The Pennsylvania State Police have been granted authority to work with Underage Buyer volunteers between the ages of 18-20 to purchase alcoholic beverages in a controlled environment.
 This program was developed over a two-year period and was implemented in Pennsylvania starting January 2005.
 Underage Buyers, interns from the various colleges/universities throughout Pennsylvania, work in conjunction with Liquor Enforcement Officers to enter liquor-licensed establishments and attempt to purchase alcoholic beverages.
 If the establishment serves the Underage Buyer, a Liquor Enforcement Officer immediately notifies them about the Age Compliance Check and administrative action is taken

 This joint initiative with local Troops involves the apprehension and prosecution of individuals who bring back alcoholic beverages in the Commonwealth from bordering states.
 This illegal activity results in a lost tax revenue to the Commonwealth.
 Investigations are generally conducted through undercover surveillance of liquor and beer retail outlets in neighboring states.